jjd214/jjd214/README.md

 # 👋 Hi, I'm John Jacob Dimaya

-### Software Engineer | Junior Backend & Web Developer
+### Software Engineer

-Dynamic and proficient Junior Software Engineer with hands-on experience in building and optimizing web applications.
-Fresh graduate with 1 year of experience, eager to contribute to team projects while continuously learning and growing.
-Passionate about writing clean, efficient, and maintainable code to solve real-world problems and deliver innovative solutions.
+Junior Software Engineer specializing in web application development and optimization.
+Experienced in delivering clean, maintainable code and solving real-world problems.
+Motivated to collaborate on team projects and continuously grow in modern technologies.

 ---